bkvogel/pfc/README.md

 ### Setup

 Requirements:
-- Nvidia GPU (test on RTX 4090, but anything recent with at least 8GB might be sufficient)
+- Nvidia GPU (tested on RTX 4090, but anything recent with at least 8GB might be sufficient)
-- Compatible Linux distribution (tested on Ubuntu 22.04, and Kubuntu 23.10)
+- Compatible Linux distribution (tested on Ubuntu 22.04 and Kubuntu 23.10)

 Create a folder where the downloaded MNIST, Fashion MNIST, and CIFAR10 datasets will be stored.
-Set `datasets_root` in `run_factor_network_experiments.py` to the location of this folder.
+Set `datasets_root` in `run_experiments.py` to the location of this folder.

-If using Anaconda and Ubuntu 22.04, create a new conda environment and install the dependencies:
+If using Anaconda, create a new conda environment and install the dependencies:

 ```
 conda create --name pytorch_3_11 python=3.11